93won/gaussian_splat_engine/README.md

 ## Overview

-A complete, from-scratch implementation of Gaussian Splatting for real-time rendering and training.
-Built with modern C++17 and CUDA for maximum performance.
+An implementation of 3D Gaussian Splatting for educational and research purposes.Built with modern C++17, following the algorithm from the original paper with implementation details referenced from the official open-source code.

 ## Features

 - **CUDA-accelerated Rasterization** - Tile-based rendering for real-time performance
 - **Modern C++ Design** - Clean architecture with C++17 features
-- **Python Bindings** - Easy-to-use Python API with pybind11
 - **Training Pipeline** - Full forward/backward implementation with optimization

 ## Project Status